 Pasternak, whose superstar client roster includes Lady Gaga, Katy Perry, Kanye West, Megan Fox and many others, recommends his clients find a show they love and make a pact to only watch it while working out.
 “Not only does it make your workouts easier, but you end up looking forward to them more,” Pasternak said.
 “If you can only watch ‘Breaking Bad’ when you’re on the treadmill, you’re going to find yourself wishing there were more hours in the day to workout.”

-Netflix is the world’s leading Internet television network with over 40 million members in more than 40 countries enjoying more than one billion hours of TV shows and movies per month, including original series.
+About Netflix, Inc. Netflix is the world’s leading Internet television network with over 40 million members in more than 40 countries enjoying more than one billion hours of TV shows and movies per month, including original series.
 For one low monthly price, Netflix members can watch as much as they want, anytime, anywhere, on nearly any Internet-connected screen.
 Members can play, pause and resume watching, all without commercials or commitments.

-Harley Pasternak, MSc, is the New York Times bestselling author of The 5-Factor Diet and The Body Reset Diet.
+About Harley Pasternak Harley Pasternak, MSc, is the New York Times bestselling author of The 5-Factor Diet and The Body Reset Diet.
 He was also a cohost on ABC’s The Revolution.
 He holds a masters of science in exercise physiology and nutritional sciences from the University of Toronto and University of Western Ontario.

-This survey was conducted using Google Consumer Surveys between December 21 and 23, 2013 among 1,000 randomly sampled internet users in the United States across the Google Consumer Surveys publisher network.
+SURVEY METHODOLOGY This survey was conducted using Google Consumer Surveys between December 21 and 23, 2013 among 1,000 randomly sampled internet users in the United States across the Google Consumer Surveys publisher network.
 Figures for age, sex, and region were weighted where necessary to bring them into line with their actual proportions in the US population.
 The average margin of error is +/- 3%.